Stockholm Public Library is a library that is open to the public free of charge in Stockholm, the capital of Sweden.

 The Stockholm Public Library is characterized by its cylindrical exterior, decorated in a pale orange color that blends in with the beautiful city of Stockholm.
 Its fashionable and modern design does not look old at all.

-Beyond the front door is the entrance hall, which is surrounded by a solemn atmosphere reminiscent of a church.
+Beyond the front door is the entrance hall, surrounded by a solemn atmosphere reminiscent of a church.

 The three-story entrance hall is vaulted to the ceiling and features an impressive 360-degree wall of bookshelves displaying a vast collection of over 550,000 books.

-A wide variety of book categories are available, ranging from classics to novels.
+A wide variety of book categories are available, from classics to novels.

-In addition, there are many books translated not only into Swedish but also into other languages around the world, and books translated into Japanese are also available.
+In addition, many books are translated not only into Swedish but other languages worldwide, and books translated into Japanese are also available.

-There are windows throughout the library that allow natural light to stream in, making the interior quite bright as well.
+There are windows throughout the library that allow natural light to stream in, making the interior quite bright.

 Café, study space, and outdoor plaza

-Libraries are not only a great place to borrow books, but their quiet space is also ideal for studying.
+Libraries are great places to borrow books, and their quiet space is also ideal for studying.

 Many of you may have studied in the library before exams during your school days.